GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: Experiments

-The results demonstrate that incorrect geometric figure comprehension and flawed logical reasoning remain the fundamental bottlenecks limiting large language models' geometric problem-solving capabilities.
+We analyze the error causes according to the error types defined in section 4.4, and present representative error type distributions in Figure \ref{fig:error_pies}.
+The results demonstrate that incorrect geometric figure comprehension and flawed logical reasoning remain the fundamental bottlenecks limiting MLLMs' GPS capabilities.
 While knowledge errors and calculation errors persist across most models' solutions, these two error types prove relatively more addressable through external tools.
 Notably, Gemini-2.5-Pro exhibits virtually no calculation error during problem-solving, which likely contributes to its top performance on our benchmark.
 Appendix \ref{appendix:error_type} contains some error analysis cases.